HTTPArchive/almanac.httparchive.org/src/content/en/2024/third-parties.md

   )
 }}

-Figure 2 shows the distribution of the number of third parties by rank.
 We note a considerable decrease in the number of third parties for lower-ranked websites.
-The median number of third -parties is 66 for the top thousand websites and 27 for the top million websites.
+The median number of third-parties is 66 for the top thousand websites and 27 for the top million websites.
 The number of third parties on the desktop is higher than that for mobile pages.
 The contrast between desktop and mobile is greater for higher-ranked websites.

 {{
 figure_markup(